vacp2p/rfc/content/docs/rfcs/17/README.md

 Getting access to the Merkle tree can be done in various ways.
 One way is that all the peers construct the tree locally.
 This can be done by listening to the registration and deletion events emitted by the membership contract.
+Peers MUST update the local Merkle tree on a per-block basis.
+This is discussed further in the [Merkle Root Validation](#merkle-root-validation) section.

 Another approach for synchronizing the state of slashed `pk`s is to disseminate such information through a p2p GossipSub network to which all peers are subscribed.
 This is in addition to sending the deletion transaction to the membership contract.
 The benefit of an off-chain slashing is that it allows real-time removal of spammers as opposed to on-chain slashing in which peers get informed with a delay,